Ricardicus/ric-coin/README.md

 # Block chain with amount transfers

-All this talk about blockchains saving the digital world from integrity problems made me want to dig into the workings of it.
+All the talk about blockchains made me want to dig into the workings of it.
 I use Secp265k1 crypto to sign transfers.
 I was inspired by [SavjeeCoin](https://github.com/Savjee/SavjeeCoin) and the YouTube series explaining the basics of how a blockchain works.
 Instead of JavaScript, I implement this in Rust.